Table of Contents Show

 This is home to 257 acres of ski-able terrain spread over 11,000 acres in the Allegheny Mountains.
 It is bowl-shaped and located at the conjunction of Cheat Mountain and Back Allegheny.
 Visitors can enjoy skiing, snowboarding, or the view from your resort at the summit of the mountains.

-Below are a couple other options to add to your list of places to visit that can become a dream-come-true-vacation.
+Below are a couple of other options to add to your list of places to visit that can become a dream-come-true vacation.

 For the last 246 years, Berkeley Springs has provided its visitors the utmost respite and relaxation with its natural hot springs and unique, artistic culture.

 Located 90 minutes from the Baltimore metro area, you’re welcome into a relaxing and peaceful environment that is home to mineral springs, art centers, recreational activities, all-around spa facilities, and bed-and-breakfast lodgings.

 Berkeley Springs has its own Berkeley Springs State Park, the Washington Heritage Trail, and much more.

 With a stretch of 53 miles from Hinton to Hawks Nest State Park, this park protects the serene 1000-deep New River Gorge in the Appalachian Mountains in Fayetteville.

 Home to a rich biodiversity, New River Gorge National Park adheres to a variety of programs that help you witness nature’s gifts of flora and fauna, waterfalls and cliffs, and more wild and fun activities like whitewater rafting in the whitewater rapids along the lower gorge of the New River, rock-climbing cliffs like ‘The New’, fishing the river’s diverse fish in its waters, a day hiking, camping, etc.